 - Genital/urinary:Cialis and Levitra are known to cause diaphoresis in some people.

 If you are on one or more of these medications, your doctor can do one of two things to determine if it is causing your diaphoresis.

 They will either try to wean you off your medication or have you stop it cold turkey.
 They will only do this if there is a suitable substitution for you to take.
-Diaphoresis is not a reason to stop your course of antibiotics if you’re only taking them for a short time anyway.
+Sometimes diaphoresis is not a reason to stop your medication.
+For example, if you are taking a short course of antibiotics you’ll only be taking them for a short time anyway.
 You should finish the prescription unless you are experiencing severe side effects as well or if your doctor tells you to quit taking it.

-If the doctor doesn’t feel it’s safe for you to come off of your medication and if you’re having any other troubling symptoms, they may also recommend additional testing just to rule out anything else.
-In some cases, pateints can take oral medications for hyperhidrosis to treat the sweating caused by the original medication.
+If the doctor doesn’t feel it’s safe for you to come off of your medication and if you’re having any other troubling symptoms, they may also recommend additional testing to rule out any other causes.
+In some cases, patients can take oral medications for hyperhidrosis to treat the sweating caused by the original medication.

 While diaphoresis can be unpleasant, it is a clue your body gives you to let you know something is off.
 By paying attention to it, you just might save your own life.

 - Pariser, D. M. (2014).
 Hyperhidrosis (4th ed., Vol. 32).
 Amsterdam: Elsevier Pub.
 Co., 2014.
 Retrieved from https://www.elsevier.com/books/hyperhidrosis-an-issue-of-dermatologic-clinics/pariser/978-0-323-32607-0

 - Understanding Diaphoresis. (n.d.).
 Retrieved from < a href=https://www.healthline.com/health/diaphoresis>https://www.healthline.com/health/diaphoresis